 Add the Infinispan dependencies to your Spring application project.
 If you use remote caches in a Infinispan Server deployment, you should also configure your Hot Rod client properties.

-Infinispan supports Spring version 5 and version 6.
-Be aware that Spring 6 requires Java 17.
+Infinispan only supports Spring version version 6.

 Procedure